German-kos/Communion-Api-Clean_Rewrite/Communion/Docs/Requests/Category/EditCategoryRequest.md

 // empty if there is no desire to change them, but not both.
 {
-    "CategoryId": "The category's ID", // Provide the id of the desired category "Name": "The category's new name", // Provide a name to change the name of the category "BannerImage": "An image for the new banner", // Provide an image to update the banner of the category }
+    "CategoryId": "The category's ID", // Provide the id of the desired category "NewCategoryName": "The category's new name", // Provide a name to change the name of the category "NewBannerImage": "An image for the new banner", // Provide an image to update the banner of the category }
 ```